robomq/robomq.io/docs/STOMP.md

 The PHP library we use for this example can be found at <http://php.net/manual/en/book.stomp.php>.
 It supports STOMP version 1.0 and 1.1.

-This library depends on OpenSSL, so first ensure that your have OpenSSL installed.
+This library depends on OpenSSL, if you want to use STOMP over SSL.
+In that case, first ensure that your have OpenSSL installed.
 Download the library from <http://pecl.php.net/package/stomp> and uncompress the tarball, enter `stomp-x.x.x/` and install it by

 	phpize